 Click here for more outdoor adventure ideas!

-Discover The Suffolk's Coast past with a trip to a museum; explore the Anglo-Saxon burial ground at National Trust Sutton Hoo, walk the castle walls of Framlingham Castle, pay a visit to the last working Tide Mill in the UK in Woodbridge, and visit one of Britain's best preserved sea defences; Landguard Fort.
+Discover The Suffolk's Coast past with a trip to a museum; explore the Anglo-Saxon burial ground at National Trust Sutton Hoo (re-opening at Easter after an exciting regeneration project!), walk the castle walls of Framlingham Castle, pay a visit to the last working Tide Mill in the UK in Woodbridge, and visit one of Britain's best preserved sea defences; Landguard Fort.
 Make a day of it and also pay a visit to Felixstowe Museum (open Easter Sunday and Easter Monday) where you can take a step back in time and view the collections of mammoth tusks, Roman pottery, Medieval coins and cannon balls and learn about the ancient inhabitants of this region.

 You can also discover Suffolk's engineering heritage with a trip to the Long Shop Museum.
 Children will love to discover the mini-home ‘working van’ where they can dress up in vintage clothes, get creative with the sand-moulds and pattern boxes, make their own engine rubbings and follow the museum trail.